pooiod/Penguin-Paint/README.md

 - **Create New Projects**: Start from scratch or use existing images as your canvas.
 - **Edit Images**: Utilize various tools for drawing, coloring, and manipulating images.
-- **Save Your Work**: Right click an card and export to save your project for future use.
+- **Save Your Work**: Right click an card and export to save your project, or right click on a blank area to save the whole workspace.

 <sub>- Penguin Paint is not afiliated with PenguinMod, Turbowarp or Scratch</sub>